Catecholaminergic polymorphic ventricular tachycardia

 Catecholaminergic polymorphic ventricular tachycardia (CPVT) is treated with beta-blockers as a basic therapy.
 Non-selective beta-blockers are recommended in all individuals in the absence of contraindications (e.g., asthma).
 An implantable cardioverter defibrillator (ICD) may be essential for patients with recurrent cardiac arrest while on beta-blocker therapy.
 Furthermore, left cardiac sympathetic denervation (LCSD) can be considered in those patients who are refractory to other therapies (intolerant to beta-blockers).
 Clinical trials with human inducible pluripotent stem cells in hereditary cardiac arrhythmias are in progress.

 Based on the most recent literature, CENTOGENE experts have designed the Catecholaminergic polymorphic ventricular tachycardia panel which includes the genes: RYR2, CASQ2, and KCNJ2 (Table 1).
-CENTOGENE offers the Catecholaminergic polymorphic ventricular tachycardia panel, including full gene sequencing and deletion/duplication analysis of selected genes (RYR2, KCNJ2).
-In addition, any of the genes in the Catecholaminergic polymorphic ventricular tachycardia panel can also be ordered individually, for full gene sequencing and deletion/duplication analysis.
+CENTOGENE offers the Catecholaminergic polymorphic ventricular tachycardia panel, including sequencing and deletion/duplication analysis of selected genes (RYR2, KCNJ2).
+In addition, any of the genes in the Catecholaminergic polymorphic ventricular tachycardia panel can also be ordered individually, for sequencing and deletion/duplication analysis.

 The differential diagnosis of Catecholaminergic polymorphic ventricular tachycardia-related disorders – depending on the major symptoms in the initial case – includes the following diseases6: